ga4gh/data-security/AAI/AAIConnectProfile.md

 }
 end note

-group Informative Only (not defined in this specification)
+group#DeepSkyBlue #LightSkyBlue Informative Only (not defined in this specification)
     broker -> issuers : Fetch signed visa(s) for user
     broker <- issuers : Return signed visa(s) for user
     note right